mattyschell/geodatabase-taxmap-pub/doc/questions.md

 1. In geoserver styles were stored in xml and could be version controlled, shared, and deployed.
 How to meet this requirement with an ArcGIS Pro project as the styler?

+2. Does an ArcGIS Pro project contain sensitive info?
+Can I drop it into version control and any VM I like?

+3. How does one reshare the web layer when share package won't allow a reload to the same layer?
+Delete and re-share?